Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Ignoring cold feeder output in continuous plants

-• Not checking the bitumen temperature during flow measurement
+• Not checking bitumen temperature during flow measurement

 • Using unverified test weights